Thomas Archer (pastoralist): Pastoralist and Agent-general

-Archer was back in London with his family in 1880 and from November 1881 to May 1884 was agent-general for Queensland.
-He was reappointed to the job in 1888 and resigned in December 1890.
-While agent-general, he published several pamphlets, The History Resources And Future Prospects of Queensland (London 1881); Queensland: Her History, Resources, And Future Prospects (London, 1882) and Alleged Slavery In Queensland (1883).
+By 1880, Archer had returned to London; from 1881 to 1884 and 1884 to 1980 he was agent-general for Queensland.
+During this time, he wrote and published The History Resources And Future Prospects of Queensland (London 1881); Queensland: Her History, Resources, And Future Prospects (London, 1882), and Alleged Slavery In Queensland (1883).
 He also wrote Recollections of a Rambling Life (1897), printed in Yokohama for private circulation, which described his early years in Australia and his experiences in California.